 Lack of Sensation:

-Some guys say that using condoms reduces the sensation of sex.
-If this is you, you may want to try different types of condom to see what works for you.
-Thinner condoms are not any less safe that thicker varieties and some condoms have different sensations that can increase your pleasure.
+Some men say that using condoms reduces the sensation of sex.
+If this is you, you may want to try different types of condoms to see what works for you.
+Thinner condoms are not any less safe than thicker varieties and some condoms have different sensations that can increase your pleasure.
 The more aroused you are during sex, the more sensation you will feel, so make sure you spend time getting turned on or turning your partner on.

 Condoms, when used properly, are the most effective way to prevent the transmission of HIV and other STIs.
-However, many gay and bisexual men have fucked without a condom at some point in their lives.
+However, many gay, bisexual and men who have sex with men have fucked without a condom at some point in their lives.

 Withdrawing: If you pull out before you cum, the risk of HIV being transmitted is reduced.
 However, this is still a high-risk as precum may contain HIV.
 Some men choose to withdraw before they cum even when they use condoms, in case of condom failure.

-Fucking vs. Being Fucked: Gay and bisexual men are more likely to become infected with HIV from being fucked (being bottom) than from fucking (being top).
+Fucking vs. Being Fucked: You are more likely to become infected with HIV from being fucked (being bottom) than from fucking (being top).
 However, the risks are considered high either way.
 Fisting and using dildos prior to fucking can increase the possibility of HIV transmission, as the lining of the anal canal can become damaged.

-Condomless sex in a steady relationship: The most common route of HIV transmission amongst gay and bisexual men in Scotland is through unprotected sex within steady relationships.
+Condomless sex in a relationship: The most common route of HIV transmission amongst gay, bisexual and men who have sex with men in Scotland is through unprotected sex within relationships.

 Guys often make a decision to stop using condoms because they are in a steady relationship with one person, and both believe themselves to have the same HIV status.
 However, it’s worth remembering that condoms prevent STIs other than HIV.